theely/Open-GoPro-Mount/README.md

 To port the Open-GoPro-Mount to a new quad frame it's sufficent to design a new Quad Frame Mount.
 Either by adapting an existing mount (e.g. Apex Mount (22.5°).step) or by design a new one from scratch.

+The angle of the overal mount is defined by the Frame Mount, multiple mount angles can be supported by providing additional Quad Frame Mount featuring a set of angles.

 #### Requirements
 Each frame mount should include the following joint pice (red part) in order to be compatible with the Camera Holders.